MathildeVrst/Site_HorizonsPhilologie_24/content/schedule.en.md

       venue :
       time :

-    - speaker : "Alix Chagué (team ALMAnaCH, INRIA)" subject : "Workshop - eScriptorium"
+    - speaker : "Alix Chagué (ALMAnaCH, Inria & Université de Montréal & EPHE-Université PSL" subject : "Workshop - eScriptorium"
       abstract : "eScriptorium is an open source web application that makes it easy to use automatic transcription (HTR/OCR) on documents of all kinds.
 This workshop presents the application's main features and the essential steps for running a transcription campaign using eScriptorium." biography : ""